kineticstoolkit/kineticstoolkit_doc/src/python_functions_type_annotations.md

 In addition to [docstrings](python_functions_docstrings.md), type annotations (also called type hints) are increasingly popular to document the types of a function's parameters and return value.

 :::{good-practice} Docstring vs type annotations Always write a good docstring in the first place.
-Type annotation are definitely facultative, and at this point, knowing about type annotations is important mainly to understand external documentation.
+Type annotation are much more optional, and at this point, knowing about type annotations is important mainly to read Python packages documentation.
 :::

-Type annotations use `:` to document parameter types, and `->` to document return value types (see the `->` as a right-arrow).
-Type annotation allows documenting the types directly in the function signature instead of the docstring:
+Type annotation allows documenting the types directly in the function signature instead of the docstring.
+They use `:` to document parameter types, and `->` to document return value types (see the `->` as a right-arrow):

 ```
 def format_info(